-I see it all the time: a senior management team puts a strong, creative initiative in place, and weeks, days – maybe only hours later, their visionary leader comes up with another, even more creative initiative for everyone to work on.
+I see it all the time: a senior leadership team puts a strong, creative initiative in place, and weeks, days – maybe only hours later, their Visionary leader comes up with another, even more creative initiative for everyone to work on.

 But the net result is the same: the team’s resources are stretched, the organization’s focus is diluted, and neither initiative delivers the success it should.